pbrisbin/albumart/README.md

 3. `AWS_PRIVATE_KEY_FILE` - full path to your pk-\* file as downloaded from your aws dashboard

+### Full Disclosure

+This script contains my Associate Tag.
+Recently, AWS required this as a parameter to all requests (breaking this script).
+Rather than make yet-another-environment-variable or commandline option, I chose to just setup an associate tag for my site and hardcode it in the script.

+What does this mean?

+I may make 0.00000001 cents each time you use this script.
+To be honest, I have no idea what the figures are or how it works.
+I don't really care if this results in me making money (unless it's a lot, which I assume it's not).

+Bottom line -- if it matters to you, get your own associate tag and update line 24 in `albumart.php`.

 [aws]: http://aws.amazon.com "aws at amazon"